DIDSR/MCGPUv1.3_PCD/README.md

 The code can be easily compiled executing the command "make" or running the provided "./make.sh" script.
 Optionally, the code can be executed from the command line with a command like this (example using CUDA and MPI, openMPI library in this case):

- `nvcc -DUSING_CUDA -DUSING_MPI MC-GPU_v1.3.cu -o MC-GPU_v1.3.x -O3
+ `nvcc MC-GPU_v1.3_PCD.cu -o MC-GPU_v1.3_PCD.x -m64 -O3
-  -use_fast_math -L/usr/lib/ -I. -I/usr/local/cuda/include
+  -use_fast_math -DUSING_CUDA -I. -I/usr/local/cuda/include
   -I/usr/local/cuda/samples/common/inc -I/usr/local/cuda/samples/shared/inc/
-  -I/usr/include/openmpi  -lmpi -lz --ptxas-options=-v
+  -I/usr/include/openmpi -L/usr/lib/ -lz --ptxas-options=-v
   -gencode=arch=compute_20,code=sm_20 -gencode=arch=compute_30,code=sm_30`

-The same source code can also be compiled for a regular CPU using:

- `gcc -x c -O3 MC-GPU_v1.3.cu -o MC-GPU_v1.3_CPU.x -I./ -lm -lz`

 To run a simulation (and keep the information reported to the standard output in an external file) the compiled code can be executed as: